bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 1. Name at least three things that a general-purpose operating system is responsible for handling.

+      memory allocation
+      hardware interface
+      scheduling

 2. Describe the job of the Scheduler in the OS in general.

+      The OS schedduler is responsible to execute all processes in the most efficient way to ensure all processes get executed at some point.

 3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.

+     MLFQ improves turnaround time since it prioritizes tasks without automatically assign equal resources for each task.

 ## Programming Exercise: The Lambda School Shell (`lssh`)